Alex5067/philosophers/README.md

 ## About

-Philosophers is a project of the mandatory part of the cursus.
-It's only made in C and the main goal was to understand how threads works in language C and use them to solve a logical problem.
+Philosophers made in C and the main goal was to understand how threads works in language C and use them to solve a logical problem.
 The simulation will stop if all philosophers have eaten enough or if one philosopher die.

 - There are three different version of the algorithm :